But you don’t look sick!

 Over 54 million Americans are living with arthritis.
-One of the hardest parts about having arthritis, aside from the discomfort, is how little people understand about the condition.
+One of the hardest parts about having arthritis, aside from the discomfort, is how little people understand about the pain and stress caused by this condition.

 Read on to learn everything you need to know about using CBD topicals.

 First, let’s look at how manufacturers create a CBD topical hemp oil.
 CBD is a chemical compound called cannabidiol, and it’s found in cannabis plants.

 For CBD to be 100% legal, it has to contain less than .03% THC, which is considered to be trace levels of THC.
 To separate the cannabidiol compounds from the THC, manufacturers use several extraction methods.